usnistgov/hyperspy_tutorial/_sources/index.rst.txt

    the "Releases" page that contains a link to the ``.exe`` installation file

-On the releases page, click on the appropriate installer for your system (most likely you will want the 64-bit version:
+On the releases page, click on the appropriate installer for your system (most likely you will want the 64-bit version):

 .. figure:: _static/bundle_release_download.png
    :width: 100 %